Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md

 # Detecting the Language of Text Inputs

-This sample demonstrates how to detect the language a text input is written in using Azure Text Analytics.
+This sample demonstrates how to detect the language one or more text inputs are written in using Azure Text Analytics.
 To get started you'll need a Text Analytics endpoint and credentials.
 See [README](../README.md) for links and instructions.

 ## Creating a `TextAnalyticsClient`